When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Introduction

-Therefore, approximate unlearning for LLM has become a research hotspot~\cite{huang2024offset,pawelczykcontext,Eldan2023harry}.
-It hypothesizes that the unlearned LLM differs from the regular model in the target knowledge and behaves similarly in the remaining knowledge.
-Although model owners can not remove the target knowledge in LLM, they can hide it or map it to irrelevant content, such as poisoning the target, shifting the logits and modifying the input.
-However, these LLM unlearning schemes have inherent weaknesses.
-First, the schemes involving fine-tuning LLM introduce considerable computational overhead, like gradient ascent, so they cannot adapt to frequent unlearning requests.
-Second, closed-source LLMs only provide their interfaces, making some schemes unsuitable.
-Third, LLMs possess emergent abilities, which means that forgetting must extend beyond specific data to include related content.
-Shumailov \textit{et al.}~\cite{shumailov2024ununlearning} discovered that LLMs can recall previously forgotten knowledge through their in-context abilities, exposing a vulnerability in existing unlearning schemes to this `un-unlearning' phenomenon.
-Furthermore, some unlearning schemes may reduce the overall utility of the model, potentially leading to catastrophic forgetting~\cite{choi2024towards}.
+However, these LLM unlearning schemes have inherent weaknesses. \textbf{First,} the schemes involving fine-tuning LLM introduce considerable computational overhead, like gradient ascent, so they cannot adapt to frequent unlearning requests. \textbf{Second,} closed-source LLMs only provide their interfaces, making some schemes unsuitable. \textbf{Third,} LLMs possess emergent abilities, which means that forgetting must extend beyond specific data to include related content.
+Shumailov \textit{et al.}~\cite{shumailov2024ununlearning} found that LLMs can recall previously forgotten knowledge through their in-context abilities, exposing a vulnerability in existing unlearning schemes to this `un-unlearning' phenomenon. \textbf{Furthermore,} some unlearning schemes may reduce the overall utility of the model, potentially leading to catastrophic forgetting~\cite{choi2024towards}.
 In Table~\ref{tab:comp}, we list three representative LLM unlearning schemes and their weaknesses.

-To tackle above weaknesses of LLM unlearning, we find that Retrieval-Augmented Generation (RAG) is a new emerged technology that does not need to change any parameter but with adjusting the output of LLMs~\cite{fan2024survey}.
-This special characteristic can possibly be applied in the machine unlearning.
-In general, the RAG workflow comprises two primary components: an information retrieval module and a text generation module~\cite{zou2024poisonedrag}.
+To tackle above weaknesses of LLM unlearning, we find that Retrieval-Augmented Generation (RAG) is a new emerged technology that does not need to change any parameter but with adjusting the output of LLMs~\cite{fan2024survey,ye2025data}.
+This special characteristic can be applied in machine unlearning.
+In general, the RAG workflow comprises two primary components: an information retrieval module and a text generation module~\cite{zou2024poisonedrag,feng2025ragleak}.
 The retrieval module first retrieves relevant information from a knowledge base based on the input.
 The LLM then uses this retrieved information to generate the final response.
-This process can effectively improve the quality of outputs, reduce the likelihood of misinformation and hallucinations, and, most importantly, hide the target information to implement the unlearning without revising the parameters.
+This process can effectively improve the quality of outputs, reduce the likelihood of misinformation and hallucinations, and, most importantly, hide the target information to implement behavioral unlearning without revising the parameters.